Homology of spaces of curves on blowups: Gysin maps and poset topology

 \subsection{Gysin maps}

 For a locally compact topological space $X$, we use $H^*_c(X)$ to denote the compactly supported cohomology.
 We take $H^*_c(X)$ to be defined in terms of sheaf cohomology: given any injective resolution of sheaves on $X$, $\bbZ_X \simto \cF$, the compactly supported cohomology of $X$ is computed by $H^*(\pi_! \cF)$, where $\pi_!$ denotes the compactly supported global sections.
+For a reference on sheaf cohomology and standard facts about operations on derived categories of sheaves see e.g. Iversen \cite{Iversen}.
+We will write $C^*_c(X; \cF) = \pi_! \cF$ for the chain complex of compactly supported cochains (when the resolution is unspecified, the statements will be independent of the choice of resolution).